-Project: Modelling impact and design of various river turbines on the hydro-environmental characteristics
+Project: Modelling impact and design of optimal operation of river turbines on the hydro-environmental characteristics

 Supervisors: Professor Roger Falconer and Dr Reza Ahmadian